pUrGe12/MLBxG-extension/test/yolo_sort/README.md

 **The likely issue is that, the images we've used to train are more focused on the baseball, rather than happening in a real game.
 Find better images and train it again**

-- [ ] Test the calculations
+- [ ] Create a new dataset and train the model again

 ## New Idea

-What we can do is, before detection, tweak each frame of the video to match the training and testing dataset.
+- [x] What we can do is, before detection, tweak each frame of the video to match the training and testing dataset.
 That will definetly increase the confidence rate.

+**Not working**

 # Training